QCL-PKNU/QAOA-Knapsack-EV-Charging/README.md

 # QAOA for the Knapsack-based EV Charging Problem

 This is the offical implementation of the paper: \
-**Improving EV Charging Efficiency Using Quantum Approximation Optimization Algorithm: A Knapsack Problem Perspective (In Process of Writing)**\
+**Leveraging Knapsack QAOA Approach for Optimal Electric Vehicle Charging (Under Reviewing)**\
-Mr. Kimleang Kea, Prof. Youngsun Han
+Mr. Kimleang Kea, Ms. Chansreynich Huot, Professor.
+Youngsun Han

 ## Abstract